Pinky-Lemon6/customs_spider/dataset/data/README.md

 # Data Folder Overview

-This folder contains several JSON files, primarily including `regulations.json`, `results.json`, and `policy.json`.
+This folder contains several JSON files, primarily including `regulations.json`, `QA.json`, `results.json`, and `policy.json`.
 These files contain information crawled from the customs website, specifically:

 - **regulations.json**: Contains regulatory data, detailing the type, category, announcement number, issuing authority, issue date, effective date, status, remarks, title, and content of the regulations.
+- **QA.json**: Contains questions and answers related to customs inquiries.
+Each entry represents a consultation.
 - **results.json**: Contains data on collection results, recording the title and specific content of the interpretations.
 - **policy.json**: Contains policy interpretation data, recording the title and specific content of the interpretations.